NoodleSeed-com/seedspec/docs/examples.md

 }
 ```

-This example demonstrates a basic dashboard application with a `Metric` model and a `Dashboard` screen.
+This example demonstrates a basic dashboard application that implements a `Metric` model and a `Dashboard` screen.

 ## Integration Examples